PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 <a href="{{ '/rag/integrations/etl-vs-api-vs-events.html' | relative_url }}">View etl-vs-api-vs-events.md</a>

-**Summary**: ---
-layout: default
-title: ETL vs API vs Events: Integration Pattern Selection
-description: Different integration patterns serve different use cases
+**Summary**: Different integration patterns serve different use cases.
+This decision framework helps architects and developers choose the right integration pattern based on requirements for data volume, latency, directionality, and system coupling.
-permalink: /rag/integrations/etl-vs-api-vs-events.html
----

 ### integration-platform-patterns.md